 In this Homer Reading review, we’ll look at what the program looks like and its cost.

 I was compensated for my time reviewing this material.
 All opinions are honest in this post.
+This post has affiliate links whereby I earn an income.
+This allows me to be a stay-at-home mom and keep writing which is what I love!

 What is Homer Reading?